KamitaniLab/imageGeneration_MATLAB/README.md

 Image generation with MATLAB
 ===============

+    written by Yukiyasu Kamitani, April 16, 1999 modified by Mitsuaki Tsukamoto, November 15, 2016

 Methods to generate 2D images as matrices using MATLAB are described.
 3D graphics is not covered here.
 Advantages of using MATLAB for image generation are: